 Narration of Tapati and Samvarana

 In an atmosphere of newfound camaraderie, Angaraparana narrated the story of Tapati and Samvarana, who were ancestors of the Pandavas.
 Tapati, the daughter of Surya (the Sun God), was known for her beauty and grace, while Samvarana was a great king.
 Their union was fated and significant, leading to the birth of a noble lineage.
-The tale of their love and union resonated deeply with the Pandavas, reminding them of their heritage and duty to uphold their royal lineage.
+This story is one of many ancestral and divine legends highlighted in featured Mahabharata articles, emphasizing the karmic and cosmic roots of the epic’s central heroes.

 Counsel to the Pandavas